 Photo credit: Flickr – Graeme Churchard

-Ubud is a big city compared to the many small villages of Bali: 34,034 inhabitants.
-It is the cultural capital of the island, and contains many activities for its visitors.
-Art galleries, local craft shops, yoga centres- the island has preserved Hinduism and has 95% practitioners – and green rice fields will improve your getaway to no end.
-As for accommodation, there is everything from cheap guest houses to luxury hotels, so staying in Ubud is sure to be refreshing!
+With 34,034 inhabitants, Ubud is a fairly big city compared to the many small villages of Bali.
+It is the cultural capital of the island, and offers many activities to its visitors.
+From lush green rice fields to art galleries, local craft shops and yoga centres – Hinduism is the island’s main religion, practiced by 95% of the population – your getaway is bound to be magnificent and memorable.
+As for accommodation, you’ll find everything from cheap guest houses to luxury hotels, so staying in Ubud is sure to be revitalising!

 Around Batur Lake

 Photo credit: Flickr – Sue

 In the north-eastern part of the island, overlooking the Batur volcano – 1,717 metres above sea level – and its lake of the same name: here you will find a magnificent place to stay if you are fond of hiking in the countryside.
 Climb the volcano’s ridges to admire the caldera and Mt.
 Abang, which rises to 2,152 metres above sea level.
 The accommodation in the area – including resorts, homestays, and guest houses – is easily found on the edge of the lake, at the foot of the volcano: the best accommodation in Bali!

 Main photo credit : Flickr – Selamat Made